codersalman/Hacktoberfest-2022/React/weather-app/README.md

 ## Weather App using ReactJS

-Now this week, we will learn React.JS by creating a simple Weather App.
+Here, we will learn React.JS by creating a simple Weather App.

 #### React.JS :